Texas Inpatient Research Data File (IP RDF)

 4. If your research data request is approved, the THCIC Program will email you an invoice for payment of the approved research data within two business days.

 5. Once the payment is received, the THCIC Program will begin building your research dataset and will send an email to the Principal Investigator when the dataset is ready for download.

 Inpatient Research User Manual 1999 - 2003 (PDF format, 879 KB)

 Inpatient Research User Manual 2004 - 3Q2015 (PDF format, 565 KB)

 Inpatient Research User Manual 4Q2015 - 4Q2021 (PDF format, 655 KB)

-Inpatient Research User Manual (PDF format, 1.73 MB)
+Inpatient Research User Manual to Present (PDF format, 1.73 MB)